-The below chart illustrates current data collected from the 2016 CLWA secchi disk volunteers.
+The below chart illustrates current data collected from the 2017 CLWA secchi disk volunteers.
 Data is updated weekly.
-Thanks go out to our 2016 Volunteers: Dee Crofton, Gary Helming, Kevin Hefner, Scott Hill, Bruce Kennedy, Marty Lasher, Wade Sarkis, Lynn Thurston, Vickie Tucker, Bill Yust, and Steve Zumbo.
+Thanks go out to our long standing Volunteers: Dee Crofton, Gary Helming, Kevin Hefner, Scott Hill, Bruce Kennedy, Marty Lasher, Wade Sarkis, Lynn Thurston, Vickie Tucker, Bill Yust, and Steve Zumbo.
+We also welcome our NEW volunteers for 2017: Kathy Bromley & Greg Talomie, Amy Bowen, Rob Gray, Nadia Harvieux, Bill Mehls, and Brian & Dolores Perkins!

 Concerned about water clarity?